mitotic/pinafore-curated/docs/MahootUserGuide.md

 - ``Days of data to analyze``: When you start using Mahoot, it will begin to analyze your feed and compute the statistics of the posting behavior of your followees.
 Initially, Mahoot usually has less than a day's worth of data to analyze but it will slowly accumulate data as you continue to use it.
 This setting allows you to specify the maximum number of days to analyze.
 The default is 30 days.
 (This setting is capped at 60 days to avoid computational overload.)

+- ``Seed string for randomization``: Mahoot generates "random" numbers to [select which posts to display](https://github.com/mitotic/pinafore-mahoot/blob/master/docs/MahootProtocol.md#probabilistic-post-selection).
+These "random" numbers depend upon the serial (id) number of each post and a string value ("seed") which is set to "default" initially.
+You can change the seed to a different value if you think a rogue Mastodon server might adjust the serial numbers of posts to control the random numbers (an unlikely scenario).
+(Whatever the seed value, it should be the same across all your Mastodon clients to ensure that the same random subset of posts is displayed.)

 ## Caveats